 Decent range, (likely) reliable signals

 The eero 6’s Wi-Fi range has nothing to call home about.
 Sure, if you have a small home, like a studio, a single router will take care of it.
 But if you have a couple of walls, the signals diminished pretty fast.
-Of course, it’s all about how fast of real-world speeds you’d like to get out of the signals here.
+Of course, it’s all about how fast real-world speeds you’d like to get out of the signals here.

 It’s hard to quantify Wi-Fi coverage precisely, but if you live in a place of 1200 ft2 (111 m2), chances are a single eero 6 router will get the job done.
 Add another unit if your place is bigger.

-But the point is, the 2-pack eero 6 might not deliver more coverage than certain a single unit of other Wi-Fi 6 routers.
+But the point is, the 2-pack eero 6 might not deliver more coverage than a single unit of other Wi-Fi 6 routers.
 So it’s not impressive.

 The eero 6 did pass my 3-day stress with no issue.
 Similar to the case of the eero Pro 6, to avoid too much exposure, I tested it as a separate network from my personal one, so we didn’t use it as much as we’d normally do in the case of all other Wi-Fi solutions I’ve reviewed here.